30+ Silken Tofu Recipes (Savory & Sweet)

 Cheesy Vegan Crab Dip

 This incredible silken tofu recipe for cheesy vegan crab dip by From My Bowl truly has it all: texture, flavor, and zero animal products!
-Cashews, oyster mushrooms, nutritional yeast, and more combine to make an incredibly unique and delicious vegan crab dip that you won’t be able to stop dreaming of.
+Cashews, oyster mushrooms, umami-rich nutritional yeast and more combine to make an incredibly unique and delicious vegan crab dip that you won’t be able to stop dreaming of.

 Cold Silken Tofu Dish